In every ending there lies a beginning; spring to summer, boyhood to manhood, dreams to reality…

 A murder of crows flew above Alec's capped head and settled on the steeple to chatter and seemingly mock his plight.
 As he rounded the corner, familiar strawberry blonde hair caught the sun just ahead of him.
 Now seemingly at the front of the church, he realized he must have walked the whole grounds full circle like an athlete in training.
 What marathon was this?

-Coast clear and no peopled-pestilence in plain sight, Alec followed the amber light.
+Alec took his cap off to get at an itch, putting it in his pocket after, head decidedly in need of air.
+Coast clear and no peopled-pestilence in plain sight, he followed the amber light.
 The girl's halo dimmed the closer he got to her and the further away from the church in which she came, approaching the tree tunnel, its shadows overtaking.

 "You'd be right dishy without the long face, Berry."
 Alec flicked ash his friend's way, nicotine and cedar scents blended and she did not budge, though she could have killed him for the nickname.
 Alec was mighty tempted to lean on a tree, if not for the lecture he was sure he’d get from Durham if any snag in his suit was spotted.

-"Please," Laney drawled, tugging on a cedar branch and letting it bounce back in Alec's face.
-"You're out here doing the heavy liftin', but just yah try emotional liftin'.
+"Please, me face is'na whot I worry fer, it's the rest o' me..."
+Laney drawled, tugging on a cedar branch and letting it bounce back in Alec's face.
+"You're out here doin' heavy liftins, but just yah try emotional liftin'.
 Like a bunch o’ hens wit heads chopped off back thar."

-There: she meant a tight room just off the lobby of the church that she too had escaped from.
-It was most likely designed with stuffy and pious virgins in mind, hence it being perfect for Anne and all the maids to convene there as per Mrs. Durham’s instructions.
-And because Anne had taken a strange liking to Laney especially, unconsciously enviable of her unconventionality, she had unwillingly become somewhat of a sound board, which could get quite tiring.
+There: she meant a tight room just off the lobby of the church that she too had escaped from; most likely designed with pious virgins in mind, hence the perfect suitability for Anne and other stuffy maids, beckoned to convene as per Mrs. Durham’s instructions.
+Because Anne had taken a strange liking to Laney especially, unconsciously enviable of her unconventionality, Laney found herself unwillingly becoming a sound board, distinguishing truth from lip service was proving tiring.

 Alec smirked, stones rolling under his restless feet as he listened.

 "Neva seen such a fuss!
-Barmy liggers on me for fortune tellings about their proper love and the frivolous-like—does I look like a gypsy!?
-Then there be that gormless old bitty, carryin' on like we made the girl late, when t'were her ladyship herself who delayed us all—havin' me scramblin' fer her bloody favourite hat fer half the fecking hour!"
+Barmy liggers on me for fortune tellings about theys proper love and the frivolous-like—does I look like a gypsy!?
+Then there be that gormless old bitty, carryin' on like we made Anne-girl late, when t'were her ladyship D. sheself who delaying us all—havin' me scramblin' fer her bloody favourite hat fer half the fecking hour afore we even come 'ere!"
 Laney shook her head.

-Alec brought the cigarette to his mouth again, saying suggestively after a drag, "Give me a'few minutes with 'em and I'll straighten their laces."
+A cackle burst from within Alec as he adjusted his cap and brought the cigarette to his mouth again, saying suggestively after a drag, "Ah, give me a'few minutes with 'em and I'll straighten theys laces."

 Smoke swirled around Alec, a sportive laugh coming up and around the cigarette between his teeth.

-Laney fidgeted, picking at the laced sleeves of what should be her Sunday dress, if ever she willingly bothered with dresses.
+Laney fidgeted, picking at the laced sleeves of what should be her Sunday dress, if ever she willingly bothered with dresses habitually.
 Or church.
-It was bad enough she even had to wear something so girly and unfairly confining, and then to be expected to run around like a serf in it before God and her employer?!
+It was bad enough she even had to wear something so girly and unfairly confining, and then to be expected to run around like a serf in it before God and her employer?

 "Ain't this weddin' business every bird's dream?"
 Alec knew damn right it wasn't, he was aiming for effect.